Learn How To Win On YouTube With Our Creative Guide

 Visual Language

-Frame subjects tightly and compose with high contrast so your ad gets noticed even on mobile.
+Frame subjects tightly and composes with high contrast so your ad gets noticed even on mobile.

 Build for Attention